-Smuggled Starlink dishes throw lifeline to some in war-torn Sudan
+Smuggled Starlink Dishes Throw Lifeline To Some In War-Torn Sudan

 Officials have not offered an explanation for the blackouts, though a near-total shutdown in February was widely blamed on the RSF.

-Now people like Issam Ahmed, huddled around the dish in Tamboul, some 140 kilometres (90 miles) southeast of Khartoum, are reliant on Starlink.
+Now people like Issam Ahmed, huddled around the dish in Tamboul, some 140 kilometres southeast of Khartoum, are reliant on Starlink.

 He has been anxiously waiting for family news and financial support from his son, who works in Saudi Arabia.